dkratz90/Luna_Token/LunaToken Project Proposal.md

-### **Project Title:**
-**LunaToken**: A Decentralized Token Creation and Distribution System with Real-Time Value Tracking
+# **Project Title:** **LunaToken**: A Decentralized Token Creation and Distribution System with Real-Time Value Tracking

-#### ** Project Contributors:
+### ** Project Contributors:
-#### David Kratzer, Elizabeth Ogando, Chadwick Sanon, Yousef Sersey
+### David Kratzer, Elizabeth Ogando, Chadwick Sanon, Yousef Sersy

 #### **Project Overview:**
 The goal of this project is to create a decentralized token on the Ethereum blockchain, named "LunaToken," using the ERC-20 token standard.
-The project will not only focus on the creation and distribution of LunaToken but also include functionality to track its value against popular cryptocurrencies like ETH and USD.
+The project will not only focus on the creation and distribution of LunaToken but also include functionality to track its value against popular cryptocurrencies like ETH.
 This will provide participants with real-time insights into the worth of their holdings.

 #### **Objectives:**
 1. **Token Creation:** Develop and deploy a custom ERC-20 token named LunaToken.
 2. **Token Distribution:** Implement a distribution mechanism where LunaTokens can be sent to users' wallets.
-3. **Value Tracking:** Integrate functionality to track and display the value of LunaToken in ETH and USD.
+3. **Value Tracking:** Integrate functionality to track and display the value of LunaToken in ETH.
 4. **User Interface:** Develop a simple web-based interface for users to view their LunaToken balance and its current value.
 5. **Documentation:** Provide detailed documentation for the token creation, distribution process, and value tracking system.